Home / What to Say / How To Restart a Dead Conversation Over Text

 The honest part

 Most dead threads died of neglect, not malice, and a clean restart bridges the gap without making it weird.
 Best part: if it doesn't land, you're out about thirty seconds and a tiny sliver of ego, and a guy with options doesn't even feel that.
+The math here is absurdly in your favor.
+Worst case, the thread that was already dead stays dead.
+Best case, you're at a wine bar Thursday with someone you'd written off.
 Send the good one.
 Read the answer.
 Move on either way.

 Free to start · No credit card required